suus-stack/PCA/README.md

                   herring when different boid rules are emphasised
                   - ####HOW TO RUN###

-* Boid_rules_sensitivity_analysis_plot: Boxplots with strip plots overlap that show the distribution of the herring count within the original separation distance of 6 (left) and the herring killing count (right) across various conditions.
+* Boid_rules_sensitivity_analysis_plot: Line plots of the average number of killed herring + 1 SD error bars for different deviation values of the original alignment (32),
+                  cohesion (32) and separation (6) distance (6) distance as sensitivity analysis.
                   - ####HOW TO RUN###

 - python visualisation.py.